SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53HostedZoneVPC.md

 ```

 ### -VPCRegion
-Private hosted zones only The region that an Amazon VPC was created in.
+*Private hosted zones only:* The region that an Amazon VPC was created in.
+For public hosted zones, omit VPCs, VPCId, and VPCRegion.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone-hostedzonevpcs.html#cfn-route53-hostedzone-hostedzonevpcs-vpcregion
 PrimitiveType: String